 Several other types of chainsaws are out there, but gas chainsaws stand out because they are tougher than most other saws, easy to move and come with advanced safety features for users.

-- Engine: Gas chainsaws have 2 stoke Engines, that helps runs the machine.
+- Engine: Gas chainsaws have 2 stoke Engines that help runs the machine.

 - Chain: A metal with several bits of teeth.
-It runs on a sprocket which rotates the chain.
+It runs on a sprocket that rotates the chain.